 Despite the neglected state of the house, it was structurally sound, with a good floorplan and in a great position on the hill, so Jo and husband Bart, not daunted by a DIY challenge, instantly saw its potential as the perfect family home.
 “We moved in just six weeks after our third daughter Lola was born and immediately began planning what renovations needed to be done,” Jo says.

 To save on costs the couple did the majority of the work themselves, hiring local builder Ray Hughes for the bigger jobs such as replastering, and constructing a pergola and two new gables.
 “We stripped the house back to basics,” Jo says, “removing the brick arches, ripping up the old carpet and lino, and taking down the wood panelling.
-We did keep the panelling on the hall ceiling and study wall as we wanted to embrace some of the original features that worked in the house.
+We did keep the panelling on the hall ceiling and study wall, classic chairs, recliners, and round tables as we wanted to embrace some of the original features that worked in the house.
 It’s a special surprise to see a modern influence married gently into an old home.”

 The look the couple wanted to achieve for their interior was “a light space with cool forms, textures and luxuries throughout”, Jo explains.
 “Bart and I were both born in the 1970s and are drawn to mid-century-modern pieces.

 Interior design and furniture arrangement for a family with babies